 Backyard Creative is a small graphic design shop operating on the inherent belief that high-quality design can affect positive change in our communities.

 Backyard Creative was established in 2007 in Vancouver BC by Lisa Hemingway, a seasoned creative strategist and graphic designer.
-We believe good design not only communicates efficiently and embodies the craft of design, but also considers its environmental, social and economic impacts.
+We believe good design not only communicates efficiently and embodies the craft of design, but also considers its environmental, social, economic and cultural impacts (otherwise known as the 4-pillars of sustainability).
 We believe real change starts in your own “backyard”.

 Backyard Creative’s Focus (AKA “Ethical Filter”)